thisisdylandev/thisisdylandev/README.md

 Welcome to one of my various corners of the internet, I'm working on it.

-🔭 I’m currently working on doing fun things with Rails and React
+🔭 I’m currently working on doing fun things with JavaScript and TypeScript

-🌱 I’m currently learning all about SalesForce!
+🌱 I’m currently learning all about Angular!

-💬 Ask me about Ruby, Rails, and security!
+💬 Ask me about JavaScript, and security!

 😄 Pronouns: He/Him